Elaine Brody: Career

 A nursing home social work book, A Social Work Guide for Long Term Care Facilities, was written by her along with other contributors and published in 1974.
 The book has an overview of long-term care facilities and provided the reader with insights into the role of a facility social worker.
 Five years later, Brody and Linda B. Davis co-authored the book Rape and Older Women, which examined the extent and consequences for women over the age of 50 who had been sexually assaulted.
 She became president of the Gerontological Society of America (GSA) in 1980, becoming the fourth woman to serve in the role, and was named the winner of the University of Pittsburgh School of Social Work's Distinguished Alumni Award two years later.
 In 1983, Brody was named the recipient of the Donald P. Kent Award by the GSA.
-She exposed a misconception of "that adult children nowadays do not take care of their elderly parents as was the case in the good old days" in 1985.
+She exposed a misconception "that adult children nowadays do not take care of their elderly parents as was the case in the good old days" in 1985.

 Brody conducted a study in 1986 that discovered 28 percent of females stayed at home to care for their elderly mothers and left the workforce to do so.
 She advised employers to provide adaptable working hours, and provide them with bereavement leave had been a death in the affected person's family.
 In January that year, Brody was named a Woman of the Year by Ms. magazine, for recording difficulties faced by "women in the middle", a term she used to refer to working mothers bringing up their children and caring for their elderly parents simultaneously.
 She wrote another book, Parent Care as a Normative Family Stress, which was published in 1986 and cited by others.
 In the next year, the Medical College of Pennsylvania gave Brody an honorary doctorate, and retired from the PGC in 1988 after 31 years.

 She was also made a distinguished Scholar of the National Academies of Practice, and from 1987 to 1992, was a member of the Congressional Advisory Panel on Alzheimer's disease.
 Brody also worked on multiple editorial boards of professional journals, and the review committee of the National Institute of Mental Health and other foundations and directed fifteen research studies on multiple issues that were funded by the federal state.
 In 1990, another book she wrote, Women in the Middle: Their Parent Care Years, was published after interviewing adult children who cared for their elderly parents, particularly women.
-It examined pressures, trends and values that created problems in woman doing elderly care as they brought up their children at the same time.
+It examined pressures, trends and values that created problems in women doing elderly care as they brought up their children at the same time.
 The GSA selected Brody as the recipient of the M. Powell Lawton Award in 2007 to recognize "a significant contribution in gerontology that has led to an innovation in gerontological treatment, practice or service, prevention, amelioration of symptoms or barriers, or a public policy change that has led to some practical application that improves the lives of older persons."